istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/_index.md

 See [our guide](https://istio.io/latest/docs/tasks/traffic-management/ingress/gateway-api-inference-extension/) and [original blog post](/blog/2025/inference-extension-support/) in order to get started.

+### Multi-network multicluster ambient goes Beta

+This release also promotes multi-network multicluster in ambient to beta status.
+Lots of improvements were made for robustness and completeness.
+The main area of focus for this transition was telemetry, where important gaps were addressed, including the implementation of more advanced peer metadata exchange in the ambient data-plane.

+This means some confusing cases in multinetwork telemetry were addressed.
+In scenarios where Waypoints wouldn't be properly reported in L4 metrics to cases where peer information was not fully available for requests traversing different networks through an E/W Gateway.

+Also, we now have [a quick guide](/docs/ambient/install/multicluster/observability) showing how to deploy Prometheus and Kiali for multi-network multicluster in ambient mode.

+Note that some of these improvements may also be behind the `AMBIENT_ENABLE_BAGGAGE` feature flag mentioned in the sections above, so make sure to enable it if you want to try them out.
+If you need more information on how to deploy multi-network multicluster using the ambient data-plane, please follow [this guide](/docs/ambient/install/multicluster/multi-primary_multi-network/).
+You'll find more details about the feature on the [release notes](change-notes/).

+Don't forget to share your feedback with us!

 ### Plus Much More

 - **Enhanced istioctl capabilities**: New `--wait` flag for `istioctl waypoint status`, support for `--all-namespaces` flag, and improved proxy admin port specification